Journal of Hematology, ISSN 1927-1212 print, 1927-1220 online, Open Access

 Figure 4.

-Figure 4.
-Bone marrow biopsy showing atypical mast cells (arrows).
+↓ Figure 5.
+Bone marrow biopsy showing cells with CD117 expression.

 Figure 5.